Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Simulation Results

 \subsection{Performance-Complexity Trade‑off}

 In this subsection, we evaluate computational complexity of each channel estimation method in terms of floating-point operations (FLOPs).
 FLOPs quantify the number of arithmetic operations required for inference (i.e., channel estimation).
-For example, one complex multiplication consists of four real multiplications and two real additions, totaling six real FLOPs.
+Throughout this paper, FLOPs refer to the total count of real-valued arithmetic operations, including both multiplications and additions.
+For example, one complex multiplication $(a+jb)(c+jd)$ requires four real multiplications and two real additions, totaling six real FLOPs.
+All FLOPs figures reported in Table~\ref{tab:model_flop} are computed consistently under this definition.
 We note that training complexity is not considered in this analysis, as it is performed offline and has little impact on the real-time inference costs during deployment.

-Fig.~\ref{fig:NMES vs FLOPs} illustrates the trade-off between the average NMSE and computational complexity across all evaluated TDL channel models.
-We also summarize the per-inference FLOPs for all the considered methods in Table~\ref{tab:FLOPs}.
-As shown in Fig.~\ref{fig:NMES vs FLOPs}, the proposed A-MMSE achieves superior channel estimation performance with substantially lower computational complexity.
-Specifically, it yields around \(46.3\%\) lower average NMSE and \(95.1\%\) fewer FLOPs compared to the average performance of MMSE and Channelformer.
-The RA-A-MMSE, which incorporates rank adaptation, further reduces complexity with minimal performance loss, consistently outperforming existing approaches.
+Fig.~\ref{fig:COST_FLOP} illustrates the trade-off between the average NMSE and computational complexity, averaged across all SNR levels and both HSR and SU scenarios.
+We also summarize the per-inference FLOPs for all the considered methods in Table~\ref{tab:model_flop}.
+As shown in Table~\ref{tab:model_flop}, A-MMSE and LMMSE share comparable inference FLOPs ($\approx 0.58$ M), as both reduce to a single matrix-vector multiplication at inference time.
+The key distinction lies in estimation accuracy: A-MMSE learns the filter directly from data, whereas LMMSE relies on estimated covariance matrices that suffer from mismatch under non-stationary conditions.
+As shown in Fig.~\ref{fig:COST_FLOP}, the proposed A-MMSE achieves superior channel estimation performance with substantially lower computational complexity.
+Specifically, it yields around $64.5\%$ lower average NMSE and $97.2\%$ fewer FLOPs compared to the average of Channelformer.
+As further summarized in Table~\ref{tab:model_flop}, A-MMSE achieves a per-inference runtime of $\sim 0.3739$ ms, which is over $55\times$ and $70\times$ faster than Channelformer and ChannelNet, respectively, while maintaining a comparable memory footprint of $\sim 0.562$ MB relative to Channelformer.
+Notably, this runtime is on par with the classical LMMSE estimator, confirming that A-MMSE achieves DNN-level estimation accuracy at SP-level inference speed.
+The RA-A-MMSE further reduces memory consumption to $\sim 0.181$ MB and achieves a runtime of $\sim 0.327$ ms, where both values are averaged over the $50\%$, $25\%$, and $10\%$ rank configurations, making it particularly well-suited for deployment on memory-constrained receivers.
+A detailed analysis of memory and runtime across all considered methods is omitted here due to page limitations, and is deferred to an extended version of this work.